 Maintaining a Safe Fleet:

-Six full-time Boston MedFlight rotor-wing mechanics are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.
-In addition, Jet Logistics Inc. provides qualified mechanics to perform maintenance for the fixed-wing aircraft.
+Seven full-time Boston MedFlight rotor-wing aviation technicians are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.
+In addition, SevenBar Aviation provides a qualified technician to perform maintenance for the fixed-wing aircraft.

 Aircraft inspections are performed daily including, the Pilot-in-Command performing a “preflight” inspection.
 This includes visual inspection of internal/external aircraft components in accordance with manufacturer and vendor guidelines.

-Our ground critical care units are safety inspected daily by our EMT staff.
+Our ground critical care units are safety inspected daily by our EMT-Operator staff.
 In addition, both routine and unscheduled maintenance are performed at contracted chassis and ambulance manufacturer repair stations.